rosettatype/hyperglot/README_database.md

   - `transliteration` for an orthography used for transliterations (e.g. transliteration of Standard Arabic in the Latin script).
   Orthographies with `secondary` status are ignored during language support detection, but used when detecting `orthography` support.
 - `preferred_as_group` (optional, defaults to `false`) will combine all orthographies of this language.
 When used, a language is detected as supported only if all its orthographies with this attribute are supported.
 This is used for Serbian to require both Cyrillic-script and Latin-script orthographies to be supported and for Japanese to require Hiragana, Katakana, and Kanji orthographies to be supported.
-- `note` (optional): a note of any kind.
+- `note` (optional): a note regarding the whole orthography, e.g., note about the use, naming, or inclusion of certain characters.
+Any note on design treatment of the characters should be in `design_requirements`.
-- `design_requirements` (optional): a list of notes with general design considerations specific to this orthography.
+- `design_requirements` (optional): a list of `note` records with design considerations specific to this orthography.
 Ideally, phrased in a way that is font-format agnostic.
-A hint really.
-- `design_alternates` (optional): a string of space separates characters from either `base`, `auxiliary` or `marks` which may require special treatment in font designs of those unicode points or combinations
+These could be general (addressing the design of all characters in the orthography) or specific to one or more characters.
+In the latter case, it is recommended to provide the optional `alternates` entry: a string of space separated characters (or character combinations) from the orthography which may require special design treatment different from exemplars associated with the specific code points in the Unicode specification.

 ### Criteria for establishing orthographies